OWASP/samm/Website/content/business-function/practice/stream/Design-TA-B.md

     level1:
         level: 1
         benefit: |
-            Basic understanding of potential threats to the solution.
+            Identification of architectural design flaws in the solution.
         activity: |
-            The purpose of Threat Modeling is to pro-actively identify potential issues in the technical design of the application.
-A careless setup might lead to important attack vectors in an application that can be exploited to target your organization.
-Experience shows that architectural design can be an important source of security issues, and the consequences can be significant.

-            The practice of threat modeling includes both eliciting and managing threats.
-Use known good security practices (or the lack thereof) or a more structured approach such as STRIDE to elicit threats.
-Threat modeling is often most effective when performed by a group of people, allowing for brainstorming.
-One of the key challenges in threat modeling is working towards a list of relevant and important threats in an efficient exercise, and avoiding lengthy processes and overly detailed lists of low-relevant threats.
-Experience helps find a proper balance.
+            Threat modeling is a structured activity for identifying, evaluating, and managing system threats, architectural design flaws, and recommended security mitigations.
+It is typically done as part of the design phase or as part of a security assessment.

+            Threat modeling is a team exercise, including product owners, architects, security champions, and security testers.
+At this maturity level, expose teams and stakeholders to threat modeling to increase security awareness and to create a shared vision on the security of the system.

+            At maturity level 1, you perform threat modeling ad-hoc for high-risk applications and use simple threat checklists, such as STRIDE.
+Avoid lengthy workshops and overly detailed lists of low-relevant threats.
 Perform threat modeling iteratively to align to more iterative development paradigms.
 If you add new functionality to an existing application, look only into the newly added functions instead of trying to cover the entire scope.

-            Execute threat modeling on important projects in a best effort mode to identify the most important threats to the application.
-Existing network diagrams you can annotate during discussion workshops are a good starting point.

-        question: Do you evaluate the technical architecture of your applications for potential threats?
+A good starting point is the existing diagrams that you annotate during discussion workshops.
+Always make sure to persist the outcome of a threat modeling discussion for later use.

+            Your most important tool to start threat modeling is a whiteboard, smartboard, or a piece of paper.
+Aim for security awareness, a simple process, and actionable outcomes that you agree upon with your team.

+        question: Do you identify and manage architectural design flaws with threat modeling?
         quality_criteria:
-            - You review application trust boundaries
-            - Threat identification covers different types of threats
+            - You perform threat modeling for high-risk applications
+            - You use simple threat checklists, such as STRIDE
+            - You persist the outcome of a threat model for later use

         answers:
             - "No"